My Early Computer Days (pre DOS)

 For $5 I bought a copy of Tiny Basic which was written for the Southwest Technical System and made some minor modifications.
 I now had a working copy of Basic!

 I often wonder just how much I would have learned about computers if Sphere had initially delivered on their promise of including BASIC.
-My initial desire was to simply program in BASIC and leave the assembly language work for others.
+My initial desire was to simply program in BASIC and leave digging into the innards of the system and the assembly language programming for others.

 In July 1976 I was contacted by our local newspaper asking if I would be willing to talk with one of their reporters.
 Shortly later, Gene Michals, who would later become one of my very good friends, showed up at my house, talked to me about my computer and took some photos.
 My story ended up as a 2 page spread in the July 25, 1976 Sunday supplement.